 Public, Proprietary, Non-Profit Representative Governor Appointee

 Angel Rodriguez was appointed to the California Student Aid Commission by Governor Newsom in March 2021.
-Angel, a son of immigrants from Mexico City, has served as Senior Director of Marketing, Public Affairs & Government Relations at the San Bernardino Community College District since 2016.
+Angel, a son of immigrants from Mexico City, serves as Associate Vice Chancellor of Government Relations & Strategic Communications at the San Bernardino Community College District.

 Since then, Angel has dedicated his career to easing the pathway to higher education for students.

 At the San Bernardino Community College District, Angel negotiated an MOU with the Mexican Consulate in San Bernardino to establish a year-round help desk inside the consulate to assist families with the FAFSA and California Dream Act Application.
-He also managed public outreach to win 63% voter support for a $470 million local bond measure to fix, modernize, and build college classrooms, STEM labs, and career training facilities.
+He also managed public outreach to win 63% voter support for a $470 million local bond measure to fix, modernize, and build college classrooms, STEM labs, and career training facilities at Crafton Hills College and San Bernardino Valley College.

-From 2014 to 2016, Angel was Associate Director of State and Regional Government & Community Relations for his alma mater, UC Riverside, where he conducted state budget advocacy to prevent UC-system tuition increases.
+From 2014 to 2016, Angel was Associate Director of State and Regional Government & Community Relations at his alma mater, UC Riverside, where he conducted state budget advocacy to prevent UC-system tuition increases.

 From 2008 to 2012, Angel held multiple positions at the Greater Riverside Chambers of Commerce, managing business-education partnerships, community development, and workforce development advocacy.

-In addition to his higher education work, Angel is a member of the Civil Rights Institute of Inland Southern California Board of Directors.
+In 2021, Angel earned a master’s degree in higher education administration and policy from UC Riverside.
+He is a member of the Campaign for College Opportunity Advisory Council and the Civil Rights Institute of Inland Southern California Board of Directors.
+He lives with his husband, Jesse, in Riverside County.